vvv-data/CourseWorkRPG/README.md

 # CourseWorkRPG
-created the game while completing the tutorial
+created the game while studying the tutorial